UF-CEN4914/firespotter/README.md

 ## CEN4914 - University of Florida Computer Engineering Senior Design - John Hodson, Luke Pfeiffer, Aaron Williams

+California has been ravaged by wildfires in recent years.
+Wildfires in this region have displaced tens of thousands of people and each fire can last for months at a time.
+These wildfires are caused by several different sources, including but not limited to, natural events and human negligence.
+Regardless of cause, organizations need to be swiftly alerted to fires in order to perform damage control before they become catastrophic.
+Historically, a state will build large fire spotting towers in strategic places and employ individuals to visually spot early signs of a fire.
+For our CEN4914 project, we decided to create a 21st century solution.

+To accomplish this goal, we built a software application that utilizes a machine learning model to detect a wildfire in an image provided by a low-cost internet protocol camera.
+If the application detects the presence of a wildfire in the image, it automatically alerts the organization of the positive result, allowing for swift action to be taken.
+Our final product resulted in a convolutional neural network with a 94.5% accuracy rating and an interface that can automatically fetch camera frames from low-cost internet protocol cameras.
+In the future, we hope to commercialize our project by creating a brand (logo, design patterns, social media) around the functioning application.

 Camera Used: Amcrest 1920TVL

 ## How to run the website on localhost (assumes no dependencies installed):